trimstray/nginx-admins-handbook/doc/RULES.md

   > The `Server` response-header field contains information about the software used by the origin server to handle the request.
 This string is used by places like Alexa and Netcraft to collect statistics about how many and of what type of web server are live on the Internet.

   > One of the easiest first steps to undertake, is to prevent the web server from showing its used software and technologies via the `Server` header.
-Certainly, there are several reasons why you would like to change the server header.
+Certainly, there are several reasons why do you want to change the server header.
 It could be security, it could be redundant systems, load balancers etc. The attacker collects all available information about the application and its environment.
 Information about the technologies used and the software versions are extremely valuable information.

   > And in my opinion, there is no real reason or need to show this much information about your server.
 It is easy to look up particular vulnerabilities once you know the version number.
 However, it's not information you need to give out, so I am generally in favour of removing it, where this can be accomplished with minimal effort.